Residential bridging loans

 Affordability assessment

 Lenders are required to consider affordability and the sustainability of the exit strategy more formally than under unregulated products.
-This adds a layer of scrutiny that protects against taking on a loan that does not realistically work.

 3